SECUI MF2 Series

 Credentials

-- In the User Name box, type the user name used for the dynamic superuser account.
+- In the User Name box, type the user name used for the device.

-- In the Password box, type the password used for the dynamic superuser account.
+- In the Password box, type the password used for the device.

 - In the Re-enter Password box, retype the password entered above.

-- In the Root Password (SECUI OS v4 only) box, type the root password used for OS v4 device only.
+- In the Root Password box, type the CLI root password.

 - In the Re-enter Root Password box, retype the password entered above.